microsoft/react-native-windows-samples/website/blog/2021-08-05-win32component.md

 ```

 This is the method that we'll invoke from the React Native application when we want to retrieve the value of a registry key.
 Through the `ReactContext` object we have retrieved in the initialization of the module, we can use the `Properties` collection to access to the property bags.
 We look for one called `AppServiceConnection` in the `RegistryChannel` namespace, which contains the reference to our App Service channel.
-Once we have the channel, we can use it to send a message with the name of the key we want to retrieve (encapsulated in a `ValueSet` object) to the classic Windows process using the `SendMessageAsync()` method.
-The message will be received by the Windows process, which will retrieve the value of the requested key from the registry, and then it will send it back to our native module, as result of the `SendMessageAsync()` method.
+Once we have the channel, we can use it to send a message with the name of the key we want to retrieve (encapsulated in a `ValueSet` object) to the classic Win32 process using the `SendMessageAsync()` method.
+The message will be received by the Win32 process, which will retrieve the value of the requested key from the registry, and then it will send it back to our native module, as result of the `SendMessageAsync()` method.
 The response will be included in the `Message` collection with key `RegistryKeyValue`: we simply return this value to the JavaScript layer, so that the React Native app can display it.

 There's one last step to do.
 Since we have manually created this module, we have also to manually register it in the main host application.
 As first step, right click on the host app, choose **Add reference** and select the native module.
 Then move to the `App` class and, in the constructor, add the following line before the `InitializeComponent()` method is invoked: